reconhub/reconhub.github.io/projects.md

 <br>

-## Up-and-coming packages and projects
+## Up-and-coming packages
 The RECON packages listed below are still in development.
 They may be functional already, but a stable version has yet to be released.

 {% include list-circles.html items=page.upcoming-list %}